Lhoba people

 Lhoba (English translation: Southerners; 珞巴族; ལྷོ་པ།) is any of a diverse amalgamation of Sino-Tibetan-speaking tribespeople living in and around Pemako, a region in southeastern Tibet including Mainling, Medog and Zayü counties of Nyingchi and Lhünzê County of Shannan, Tibet.

 In 1965 the Chinese government officially recognised Lhoba as one of the 56 ethnic groups in China.
-Lhobas are the smallest ethnic minority in China.
-Numbering 3,682 people, they make up about 0.1% of the population of the Tibet Autonomous Region.
-They are "miniscule" [sic], even when combined with all other ethnic miniroties in Tibet, but they are used by China to undercut the Tibetan demands for autonomy.
+Lhobas are one of the smallest ethnic minority groups in China.
+Numbering 4,237 people, they make up about 0.1% of the population of the Tibet Autonomous Region.